 Step 5: Download the PNG

 When the preview looks right, hit Download.
 A good tool exports a high-resolution PNG with no watermark, ready to drop straight into a video or post.
+Because it's a real PNG and not a re-photographed screen, the text stays crisp when you scale it up in CapCut, Premiere or your phone's editor โ no blur, no compression fuzz around the bubbles.

 Common mistakes that make screenshots look fake